gnome-terminator/docs/source/preferences.rst

 **Shade transparent background** (default: 0.5)

-  For *Transparent background* this is how much the solid color should be blended in, giving a tinting effect.
+  For *Transparent background* this is how much the solid colour should be blended in, giving a tinting effect.

 ^^^^^^^^^